 WOLF: Honestly, not really that much.
-For me it’s a little harder to play with two guitar players, but it?s really no big deal.
+For me, it’s a little harder to play with two guitar players, but it’s really no big deal.
 It’s about the same.
-Maybe if anybody has to play a little different, it’s the bass guitar because when we were a four-piece band Peter filled in, he played more licks and now he is more like a rhythm player, like a bass player only.
-So for me it’s really not that difficult.
+Maybe if anybody has to play a little differently, it’s the bass guitar because when we were a four-piece band, Peter filled in, played more licks, and now he is more like a rhythm player, like a bass player only.
+So for me, it’s really not that difficult.

-METAL-RULES: You last time visited in Scandinavia during “the farewell tour” and then you had Michael Cartellone playing drums on that tour.
+METAL-RULES: Last time you performed in Scandinavia was “the farewell tour,” and then you had Michael Cartellone playing drums on that tour.
 Do you have any special memories from that tour then?

 WOLF: I need to think here… I mean, I always liked going up to Scandinavia.
 The Finnish people were always hardcore fans.
 Pretty wild fans.
 I don’t have any special recollection from that concert, though, but I always enjoyed being up here, honestly.
 It’s a very cool part of the world, the people are very friendly and love the peaceful heavy metal atmosphere, you know?
 It’s not a whole bunch of idiots.
 They’re very sophisticated and educated people, yet they like heavy metal.
 I like that.

 METAL-RULES: Cause I’m from Finland.
 I have to ask if you have any special memories from our country?

 WOLF: That Midsummer Night?
 Whatever, I remember the sun never went down, so it was like that Midsummer festival?